HewlettPackard/python-storage-clients/doc/source/pages/xp.rst

 Session management
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Open Rest API session for XP array:
+Open a Rest API session for an HPE XP array:

 .. code:: python